MirageNet/Mirage/doc/Articles/Guides/Communications/NetworkManager.md

 **See also <xref:Mirror.NetworkManager> in the API Reference.**

-NetworkManager is a helper class with instance references to the other major parts of the MirrorNG network.
+NetworkManager is a helper class with instance references to the other major parts of the Mirage network.